CartoDB/carto-selfhosted/README.md

 This repository contains the Docker Compose configuration for CARTO self-hosted used to deploy CARTO in Docker environments.

+For a Kubernetes flavor of CARTO, please refer to https://CartoDB/cartol-selfhosted-helm

 Documentation and instructions can be found at https://docs.carto.com

 ## Prerequisites